warriors30n11/OOAD/README.md

 # OOAD
 OOAD(Object Oriented Analysis and Design)

-The name of this project is "UML editor".\n
+The name of this project is "UML editor".
 The whole project is written by using java swing.

 Here below is the UML diagram of whole project and an using example.